cloudfoundry/cf-networking-release/docs/configuration.md

 bosh deploy --recreate
 ```
 and may cause the container network to become temporarily unavailable during the deploy.

+## Network Policy Access Control

+#### Network Admin Access
+Any user with the `network.admin` UAA scope may create create network policies between any two applications.
+There is no limit on the number of policies a network admin can configure.

+#### App Developer Access
+Application developers may be given a reduced set of permissions for configuring network policy.
+In this permission model a user may configure policies between apps that are in spaces in which this user has the
+`SpaceDeveloper` role in CloudController.
+An application may be the source of only a limited number of
+policies created this way (the limit is configurable via the BOSH property `cf_networking.max_policies_per_app_source`, defaults to 50).

+- To grant an individual user this access, give them the `network.write` scope in UAA
+- To grant **all** users this level of access, set the BOSH property `cf_networking.enable_space_developer_self_service` to `true`

 ## Database Configuration